We are thrilled to announce:

 About the Exhibit

 Most of the people from the “Faces of ACEs, Thriving Lives” series use art and words as part of their resilience and healing.
 Working with the Watauga Arts Council, they decided to do an exhibit with art they had created, titled Art After ACEs: An Exhibit presented by the WCCI Faces of ACEs, Thriving Lives series and the Watauga Art Council.
 Participants include Kat Dolan, Jordan Edmisten, Mollie Furman, Mary McKinney, Brooke Penley, Seleste Penley, Denise Presnell, Grace Presnell, and Ashley Wurth.
-The exhibit will run the week before the conference, the week of the conference, and the week after the conference (April 12-26).
+The exhibit will run the week before the conference, the week of the conference, and the week after the conference (April 12-May 3rd).
 It will be held at Cheap Joe’s Art Supply, Monday-Friday 10 am - 6 pm and Saturdays 10 am- 5 pm.
 Admission is free.
 Enter through the retail store.

 WCCI embraces a vision for Watauga County to be a relationship-driven, compassionate, and resilient community that is knowledgeable, inspired, and empowered to prevent harm, promote well-being, and heal from adversity.
 To heal from the abuses of the past and the present, implementing change requires individuals, families, communities, and systems to address historical trauma and eradicate racism.
 WCCI supports the worldwide demand for racial justice and commits to doing the work to embrace and support anti-racist policies and practices within our organizations and community.